aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 The View function operates similar to the [Aptos Simulation API](./system-integrators-guide.md#testing-transactions-or-transaction-pre-execution), though with no side effects and a accessible output path.
 The function is immutable if tagged as `#[view]`, the compiler will confirm it so and if fail otherwise.
 View functions can be called via the `/view` endpoint.
 Calls to view functions require the module and function names along with input type parameters and values.

+In order to use the View functions, you need to pass `--bytecode-version 6` to the Aptos CLI.

-In the TypeScript Sdk, a view function request would look like this:
+In the TypeScript SDK, a view function request would look like this:
 ```
     const payload: Gen.ViewRequest = {
       function: "0x1::coin::balance",